La Fortune de Richard Wallace. Book Review.

 Neither brother had a legitimate heir and in 1870, when the elder one died, he left a surprising will bequeathing all of his non-entailed property -- money, real estate and art collection -- to his secretary, Richard Wallace.

 Richard had been MieMie's protegé.
 In 1824, after the death of her only daughter, she impulsively took in this ragged boy aged six, who had been the drudge of a concierge in a lodging house, enduring the existence of one of Victor Hugo's Misérables.
-His mother was in Paris in 1817 and could have had a brief liaison with the young Beauchamp, among others.
-MieMie brought him up as her page, petted and surrounded by luxury, but never the equal of the family.
+His mother was in Paris in 1817 and was a camp follower who could have had a brief liaison with the young Beauchamp, among others.
+MieMie brought little Richard up as her page, petted and surrounded by luxury, but expected to run errands and never the equal of the family.
 Was he the natural child of her elder son, or was he just an appealing waif who was amazingly lucky?

 That is a question many asked when he eventually inherited the immense Hertford fortune, comprising valuable estates in Ireland and England, a string of properties in Paris and the magnificent art collection, now known as the Wallace Collection.
 Hertford House in London, which now displays all those Titians, Rembrandts, Canalettos, Van Dykes etc., became his, along with another London mansion.
 There was no doubt that the will was genuine.
 It was signed and witnessed in due form.
 The only odd thing about it was that it was dated 1838.
 In 1870, with France in the turmoil of war, invasion and another revolution - the third that century - nobody was going to investigate too closely.